 - Simply place the Apple Pencil next to the wider side of the iPad Pro’s body, the magnetic strip on the iPad will keep the Apple Pencil in place to charge.

-The Apple pencil does however have a efw interesting features that make it a unique device providing you with an exhilarating experience.
+The Apple pencil does however have a few interesting features that make it a unique device providing you with an exhilarating experience.
 For example, it’s weight and center of gravity is similar to that of a real pencil.
 So, you can sketch away without any issues.

 - The Apple Pencil is a full pressure and tilt-sensitive stylus which does not include an eraser of any kind.
 The white nib on the Pencil acts as a primary interactor between you and your iPad and can erase your drawing by double-tapping the flat side of the Apple pencil.
 Tilting the Apple Pencil allows you to shade while pressing down harder creates thicker lines than when you draw with gentle brush strokes.